 - Cook quinoa according to package directions.
 After quinoa has finished cooking, spread out on a cookie sheet and place in freezer to quickly cool (you will want the quinoa cold when you add it to the salad).1 cup dry quinoa

-- While the quinoa is cooking, prepare the asparagus.
+- While the quinoa is cooking, prepare the asparagus by blanching it.
 Bring a medium pot of salted water to a boil and add the cut asparagus pieces.
 Boil for 1-2 minutes (see notes).
 While the asparagus is cooking, set out a bowl of ice water.
-Once asparagus has cooked, use a tongs, or slotted spoon, to transfer the asparagus to the ice bath.
+Once asparagus is crisp-tender, use a tongs, or slotted spoon, to transfer the asparagus to the ice bath.
 Once cooled, remove the asparagus to dry.1 bunch asparagus, ends trimmed and cut into 1-2" pieces

 - To a large serving bowl, add the cooked and cooled quinoa, asparagus and remaining salad ingredients.1 cup thinly sliced radishes, 2 cups chopped spinach, 1 cup chopped cucumber, 5-10 basil leaves, chopped, ½ cup sliced almonds